Maghnie/docs/aedifion.io/security/README.md

 >
 >                                          - Energy service company

-Many of our existing customers concerns were settled once they had understood exactly which connections are made, how they are established, and for what reasons.
+Many of our existing customers' apprehensions were settled once they had understood exactly which connections are made, how they are established, and for what reasons.
 In this article, we thus explain and review the precautions and security measures aedifion takes to protect your building network and data.

 ## The edge device